sweattep/modern_quotes/README.md

 >There is nothing a mere scientist can say that will stand against the flood of a hundred million dollars.
 But there is one quality that cannot be purchased in this way&mdash;and that is reliability.
 The price of reliability is the pursuit of the utmost simplicity.
 It is a price which the very rich find most hard to pay.

 >When the 'threat' is over, however, they never give us our freedoms back.

+>Radiation has long been associated with the development of primary cancers and, when used as treatment, imparts a risk for the development of a second cancer.

+>Leukemia as a secondary cancer can occur following treatment with chemotherapy.